- 2022-23 PGA Tour season winners.

 There are a few changes, including only 70 players qualifying for the first FedEx Cup Playoffs event (down from 120).
 These players will be fully exempt for the following season as the Tour transitions to a calendar-year season beginning in 2024.

-In addition, the top players will commit to playing in at least 20 events, which will have roughly $20 million purses (significantly more money from 2022).
-These are the four majors, three playoff events, the Players Championship, Sentry Tournament of Champions, Genesis Invitational, Arnold Palmer Invitational, the Memorial, WGC-Dell Match Play Championship, four elevated events to be named, and then three more events of their choice.
+These are the four majors, three playoff events, the Players Championship, Sentry Tournament of Champions, Genesis Invitational, Arnold Palmer Invitational, the Memorial, WGC-Dell Match Play Championship, WM Phoenix Open, RBC Heritage, Wells Fargo Championship, Travelers Championship and then three more events of their choice.

 PGA Tour Winners 2022-23